Lean Bear

-Lean Bear (Cheyenne name Awoninahku, 1813–1864), alternatively translated as Starving Bear, was a Cheyenne peace chief.
+Lean Bear (Cheyenne name Awoninahku, c.
+1813–1864), alternatively translated as Starving Bear, was a Cheyenne peace chief.
 He was a member of the Council of Forty-four, a tribal governance devoted to maintaining peace with encroaching United States settlers.
 Lean Bear's most notable peace deals include the Treaty of Fort Wise and a meeting with US President Abraham Lincoln.
 His work towards peace between his people and the American settlers in the Southern Plains was cut short when he was killed by the 1st Colorado Cavalry Regiment and violent retaliations ensued.

 Personal life

 Lean Bear suffered from vertigo, which commonly ran in the family.
 During a meeting with President Abraham Lincoln in 1863, he suffered an attack and spoke while seated in a chair.
 Lean Bear brushed it off as a result of him simply being too nervous to stand.

 Relations

 Lean Bear had a brother called Bull Bear.
 In 1864, Bull Bear was the leader of the Dog Soldiers, a position he would hold for many years.

 Lean Bear also worked closely and served on the Council of Forty-four with fellow peace chief Black Kettle, especially in the last decade of his life.